GlobalSportPolicyTracker/International-Sport-Federation-gender-eligibility-policies/README.md

 # The Dataset #

 To help organisations and sport federations better understand what other sports around them are doing, we have created a dataset of the policies regarding participation of transgender and non-binary athletes, as well as athletes with differences of sexual developement (DSDs).
-We have also collected data on whether each sport is condered to be 'gender affected', and whether the sport federation requires any form of gender/sex testing in order to participate in some or all of their events for a particular gender.
+We have also collected data on whether each sport is considered to be 'gender affected', and whether the sport federation requires any form of gender/sex testing in order to participate in some or all of their events for a particular gender.

 Full codebook and interpretation guide for each of the indicators can be found [here](codebook_and_documentation.md)